4d/docs/website/translated_docs/fr/API/WebServerClass.md

 A 4D application can contain anywhere from one to several Web servers:

-- one Web server for the host database (default Web server)
+- un serveur Web pour la base de données hôte (serveur Web par défaut)
-- one Web server for each component.
+- un serveur Web pour chaque composant.

 All available Web servers are returned by the `WEB Server list` command, whether they are actually running or not.

-> The default Web server object is automatically loaded by 4D at startup.
-On the other hand, each component Web server that you want to use must be instantiated using the [`WEB Server`](#web-server) command.
+> L'objet serveur Web par défaut est automatiquement chargé par 4D au démarrage.
+En revanche, chaque composant serveur Web que vous souhaitez utiliser doit être instancié à l'aide de la commande [`WEB Server`](#web-server).

 You can use the [.name](#name) property of the Web server object to identify the project or component to which each Web server object in the list is attached.